Who lived where

 - Wangal and Wategoro clans – Auburn and Homebush Bay

 Way of life

-Aboriginal people feel a belonging to land rather than ownership.
+Aboriginal people feel a belonging to land rather than ownership of it.
 They respect it and refer to it as their mother.

 Land management skills were an important part of Aboriginal lifestyle.
-They were hunters and gatherers of food, so crop cultivation wasn’t needed.
+And being hunters and gatherers of food, crop cultivation wasn’t needed.